aromeni/frameworks_and_languages_module/technical_report.md

     # Other defaults...
 }
 ```
-A basic CORS handling implemented by setting the Access-Control-Allow-Origin header directly in your HTTP response.
+A basic CORS handling implemented by setting the Access-Control-Allow-Origin header directly in the HTTP response.

 ExpressJS uses the cors middleware for more configurable CORS handling.